 Why the Cost Varies:

-Customization, advanced features like SEO tools, and integrating unique design elements such as animations or branding impact the overall cost.
+Customization, advanced features like SEO tools, and the integration of unique design elements such as animations or branding affect the overall cost.

 Small Business Websites